telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/band-report-wizard/how-to-use-the-report-wizard-to-create-a-band-report.md

 * On the __Choose Report Style__                page of the Report Wizard select "Civic" from the               __Style Sheets__  list on the left               side of the page.
 Notice the style changes in the Preview               portion on the right side of the page.
 The initial report layout appears in the design view.

-   >note Notice that the wizard has automatically provided:
+   >Notice that the wizard has automatically provided:
 * Data bound fields in the detail section of the report.
 * Styled page and column titles.
 * A page footer with standard date and page number output.>